LunCoSim/lunco-sim/README.md

 3. City management as in SimCity
 4. Economics
 5. Realistic technologies, physics and enviroment.
 E.g. you have to extract ~30-50 of different raw resources to build a satellite like Aluminum, Copper.
+6. Integration with real hardware.
+Linux Kernel drivers integrated with sim showing sim date e.g. serial devices, PID controllers, etc.

+**Integration example:**
+   1. You've designed a robot using RPI
+   2. You to install LunCo linux subsystem
+   3. LunCo takes care of "faking" robot's / flatsat with sim data
+   4. You run same config + LunCo as on REAL mission

 ## How to run
 1. Clone this repo